sunll-math/sunll-math.github.io/index.md

 <details>
 <summary><strong>Optimal lower eigenvalue estimates for Hodge-Laplacian and applications</strong>
 <a href="https://doi.org/10.1016/j.jde.2018.12.032">J. Differential Equations 266 (2019), no. 12, 8320–8343.</a></summary>
+M
 - <strong>作者</strong>: Cui, Qing; <strong>Sun, Linlin</strong>
-- <strong>摘要</strong>: We consider the eigenvalue problem for Hodge-Laplacian on a Riemannian manifold $M$ isometrically immersed into another Riemannian manifold $\bar M$.
+- <strong>摘要</strong>: We consider the eigenvalue problem for Hodge-Laplacian on a Riemannian manifold M isometrically immersed into another Riemannian manifold $\bar M$.
 We first assume the pull back Weitzenb\"{o}ck operator of $\bar M$ bounded from below, and obtain an extrinsic lower bound for the first eigenvalue of Hodge-Laplacian.
 As applications, we obtain some rigidity results.
-Second, when the pull back Weitzenb\"{o}ck operator of $\bar M$ bounded from both sides, we give a lower bound of the first eigenvalue by the Ricci curvature of $M$ and some extrinsic geometry.
-As a consequence, we prove a weak Ejiri type theorem, that is, if the Ricci curvature bounded from below pointwisely by a function of the norm square of the mean curvature vector, then $M$ is a homology sphere.
+Second, when the pull back Weitzenb\"{o}ck operator of $\bar M$ bounded from both sides, we give a lower bound of the first eigenvalue by the Ricci curvature of M and some extrinsic geometry.
+As a consequence, we prove a weak Ejiri type theorem, that is, if the Ricci curvature bounded from below pointwisely by a function of the norm square of the mean curvature vector, then M is a homology sphere.
 In the end, we give an example to show that all the eigenvalue estimates are optimal when $\bar M$ is the space form.
 </details>

 [查看更多成果](publications.md)